MileHacker Logo

 • Dress smartly; avoid overly sloppy or revealing clothing.

-• Shoulders and knees adorned with churches/cathedrals.
+• Shoulders and knees covered in churches/cathedrals.

 Table Manners & Camera Use